Interdisciplinary Theology Conference

 Proposals should be approximately 250 words in length.
 Please prepare them for blind review and submit as an email attachment, accompanied by a short curriculum vitae or resumé in a separate file.
 To facilitate anonymous review of proposals, please include your name, institutional affiliation, contact information, and the title of your proposal in the body of your email.
 All proposals should be submitted electronically as file attachments in *DOC, *ODT, or *RTF format to the address below.
 Please title your email “Evangelical Theology.”

-Please email conference paper proposals to Maria Gilluly at Gilluly_Maria@nes.edu by June 1, 2017.
+Please email conference paper proposals to Maria Gilluly at Gilluly_Maria@nes.edu by June 16, 2017.
 Papers chosen for participation will be notified by the end of June 2017.
-Graduate students, post-docs, and pre-tenured faculty are invited to submit finished papers by September 15 for the Jack and Phyllis Middleton Award for Excellence in Bible and Theology (further information about the Award will be sent upon request).
+Graduate students, post-docs, and pre-tenured faculty are invited to submit finished papers by September 15 for the Jack and Phyllis Middleton Award for Excellence in Bible and Theology.